Updated: May 17

 What they found was that these conjugated estrogens can be de-conjugated by certain bacterial species that produce ß-glucuronidase, an enzyme.
 Once the estrogen is de-conjugated it can enter back into circulation (2).
 A healthy gut microbiome has an estrobolome that produces the right amount of beta-glucuronidase to maintain estrogen balance in the body.
 When the microbiome becomes imbalanced it can lead to either an increase or decrease of estrogens present in the body.

-What is the role of estrogen in the body?
+What does estrogen do in the body?

 There are many functions of estrogen, but here are a few of the most important.
 Estrogen regulates body fat composition, reproductive function in women, cardiovascular health, bone density, and cell growth.
 An unhealthy microbiome can alter the estrobolome, disrupt estrogen balance, and impair these vital functions in the body.